ciatph/sqlitemerge/README.md

 ## PREREQUISITES
 * PC using Windows OS
+* For fast and optimal data processing, please run the windows batch scripts in an SSD.
 * [**GitBash**](https://git-scm.com/downloads) installed and available globally in your Windows PC.
 * AppDataCollect.db's must be available in the /databases directory. <br>
   See the section _**Sqlite Database Files**_, or run **externals.bat**. <br>